IN THIS SECTION

 Numeracy is about being able to understand and use numbers in a range of situations in school and outside school.

-St Anne’s is committed to raising the standards of numeracy for all of its students.
+St. Anne’s is committed to raising the standards of numeracy for all of its students.
+Number work and fluency with numbers can change the way we understand and interpret the world around us, specifically how important numbers are to our everyday life.
 We want all of our pupils to be confident and capable in the use of numeracy to support their learning in all areas of the curriculum and to acquire the skills necessary to help achieve success in further and higher education, employment and adult life.

-We are The Numeracy Ambassadors.
-We are confident, enthusiastic and passionate about mathematics.
-We work closely with Miss Sehested, our school Numeracy Coordinator, and previous Numeracy Ambassadors to deliver engaging activities to make maths more exciting across the school.
-We do this through different programmes both motivating and inspiring other students to broaden their knowledge of mathematics.
+Our Year 9 Numeracy Ambassadors are confident, enthusiastic and passionate about mathematics.
+They work closely with Miss Redding and Mr Davis-Alexis, our school Numeracy Coordinators, and previous Numeracy Ambassadors to deliver engaging activities to make maths more exciting across the school.
+They do this through different programmes both motivating and inspiring other students to broaden their knowledge of mathematics.

 Numeracy Ambassadors are: